 He has become aggressive, ridiculously and recklessly noisy, unthinking, deliberately provocative, and shouts “No!” to everything – except offers of chocolate.

 His first ever word was “NO!”… so it is not really a surprise that when he discovered that he was no longer the baby in our family his reaction was… anger.
-At first, he thought he was getting promoted when he discovered that he was going to be a big brother: and that is certainly how we sold it to him before Liam was born.
+At first, he thought he was getting promoted when he discovered that he was going to be a big brother: and that is certainly how we sold the idea to him before Liam was born.

 But Sean has discovered the truth.
 Every boy in the family (including my husband), has actually been DE-moted one place so I can pour my attention on Liam.

 But for Sean, it is all new.
-At least Callum still has the unmovable status of first-born child and biggest brother, whatever happens.
+At least Callum still has the unmovable status of “first-born child” and “biggest brother”, whatever happens.
 And Liam will now always be the baby in the family.
 But Sean has gone from being the protected baby to… well… nobody in particular.
-He is just – in the middle.
+He is just… in the middle.

 So, this is what the parenting books are talking about when they say “Middle Child Syndrome”.

 I worry about what he will turn out like as an adult.